 High cholesterol levels increase your risk of developing heart disease.
 Stay on top of your levels with regular monitoring and management from the team at Internal Medicine of Greater New Haven.
 They can check your levels and offer treatment plans if your numbers are too high.
-If you live in Hamden, Connecticut, or the surrounding area, call the office or book online for a cholesterol check today.
+If you live in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, or the surrounding area, call the office or book online for a cholesterol check today.

 A waxy substance in the fats in your blood, cholesterol is an important part of healthy cell development, but too much can increase your risk of heart disease.
 Excessive cholesterol levels can cause the development of fatty deposits in your blood vessels, making it hard for blood to flow through your arteries.
 This limits the blood that goes to the heart and brain, increasing your risk of heart attack or stroke.